nickc1/nickc1.github.io/skCCM.md

 ***

 ![xmap_changingB](/assets/ccm/lorenz_mutual_info.png){: .center-image }
-*Figure:* The image above shows the mutual information for the $x$ values of the lorenz time series.
+*Figure:* The image above shows the mutual information for the $$x$$ values of the lorenz time series.
 We can see a minimum around 16.

 ***